massline.info

 Communist Party of India (M-L) Janashakti

-"Janashakti" means "people's power".
-This group was formed on July 30, 1992 by a merger of 6 or 7 groups.
+"Janashakti" means "people’s power".
+This group was formed on July 30, 1992 by a merger of 7 groups.
 The unity document was signed by the following individuals representing 6 of these groups:

 The unity was precarious.
 CPI(ML) Janashakti had a split in 1996, when the "COC" faction broke away and went on to merge with another group to form the CPI(ML) Unity Initiative.
 Soon further splits occurred until there were seven separate factions operating independently in 2002.
 (The new factions were not necessarily the same as the original groups.)